Nash Equilibria on (Un)Stable Networks: Data and estimation

 \subsection{Bayesian estimation}

-The model delivers network state dynamic which is a Markov chain with unique stationary distribution $\pi$.
-Because no information is available on when the network process started or on its initial state, the best prediction about the network state is given by $\pi$.
-Thus, for estimation purposes, the stationary distribution can be thought of as the likelihood.
-Given a single network observation $S \in \Sn$, the likelihood is given by:
+The $k$CDs with random utility deliver a unique stationary distribution $\pi$ which for estimation purposes can be thought of as likelihood.
+Because no information is available on when the process started or on its initial state, the best prediction about the current state is given by $\pi$.
+For a single observation $S \in \Sn$, the likelihood is given by: